 From 2010 to 2014, Dr. Meyer also worked as a telecommunications engineer for Schiebel Elektronische Geräte Gmbh, a manufacturer of unmanned aerial vehicles.
 He was a visiting scholar with the Department of Signals and Systems, Chalmers University of Technology, Gothenburg, Sweden in 2013 and with the NATO STO Centre of Maritime Research and Experimentation (CMRE), La Spezia, Italy in 2015.
-In 2016 he worked at CMRE as Research Scientist.
+In 2016 he was a Research Scientist with CMRE.

-Currently, Dr. Meyer is an Erwin Schrödinger Fellow at Laboratory for Information and Decisions Systems (LIDS), Massachusetts Institute of Technology (MIT).
+Currently, Dr. Meyer is an Erwin Schrödinger Fellow with Laboratory for Information and Decisions Systems (LIDS), Massachusetts Institute of Technology (MIT).

 F. Meyer, O. Hlinka, H. Wymeersch, E. Riegler, and F. Hlawatsch